alexbernier17/esspera/README.md

 - [Sagar Shah](https://github.com/Sagarshah30894)

 ## License
-This project is licensed under the Apache 2 License
+This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details.